-PEL 87 is the newer of the Company's two Namibian assets, it was awarded to the Company and its co-venturers in December 2017.
-The National Petroleum Corporation of Namibia as well as local company Custos Investments (Pty) Ltd are parties to the Joint Venture.
+The PEL 87 joint venture was formed in December 2017 upon award of the licence to Pancontinental and its joint venture partners; the National Petroleum Corporation of Namibia as well as local company Custos Investments (Pty) Ltd.

-The PEL 87 Joint Venture licenced 2D seismic data and relevant drilling and processing reports to assist with initial studies, mapping and general assessment of the licence area.
-As a result of this assessment an interesting Turbidite Fan complex of Aptian Age has been uncovered.
-The fan complex is encased in sealing shales and holds a number of leads based on Pancontinental's interpretation.
+The initial PEL 87 work programme consisted of licencing 2D seismic data, drilling, processing and acquisition of other technical reports to assist with studies, mapping and assessment of the licence area.
+During this assessment a fan complex was uncovered.
+The Turbidite Fan which is of Aptian Age is encased in sealing shales and based on Pancontinental's interpretation holds a number of leads.

-The structure is 2,400km2 and approximately 300m thick, located directly on Mature Oil Source.
-Technical modelling has indicated high quality seals and independent closures.
+The structure is located on the Mature Oil Source and is 2,400km2 in size and approximately 300m thick.
+Modelling produced by the technical team has indicated high quality seals and independent closures.
 The Joint Venture is working on gaining a deeper understanding of this structure and the hydrocarbons that may be present.